‘Rick And Morty’ Season 3: Justin Roiland Trolls Fans, Says S3 Is ‘Never Coming’

 Much has been made of the delayed and rabidly anticipated Rick and Morty Season 3 release date.
 Over the last few months, the popular Adult Swim animated show’s dedicated fans have combed the internet for clues on when the new season is coming.
 They have also inundated the social media pages of series creators Dan Harmon and Justin Roiland with pleas and demands for a Season 3 release date.

 For more than a year, Harmon has been addressing these concerns repeatedly and has even sparred with the more obnoxious Rick and Morty viewers on several occasions.
-Recently, it was Roiland’s turn to speak about the Rick and Morty Season 3 release date and, in doing so, he had a little fun at the expense of the show’s fans.
+Recently, it was Roiland’s turn to speak about the Rick and Morty Season 3 release date, and in doing so, he had a little fun at the expense of the show’s fans.

 In response to a follower who observed that his timeline was filled with Rick and Morty fans “begging for Season 3,” Roiland tweeted a quip that had fans going nuts.